Improve Google ranking and PageRank

 Google is your friend

 At the moment, Google is by far the most popular internet search engine in the world.
-At the time of writing, Yahoo is the second largest, having taken over a majority of remaining smaller engines (Inktomi.com, Altavista.com, fastsearch.com, alltheweb.com, etc.) through its acquisition of Overture.
-Bing is the 3rd player, and reported to be developing their own search engine that will produce independent results.
+At the time of writing, Yahoo is the second largest, it takes over a majority of remaining smaller engines (Inktomi.com, Altavista.com, fastsearch.com, alltheweb.com, etc.) through its acquisition of Overture.
+Bing is the 3rd player, and is currently developing their own search engine that will produce independent results.

 Google has a unique way of determining where to place sites in result listings, from top to bottom.
 They use a technology called PageRank: